ahstn/defair-api/README.md

 > Aiming to make navigating & tracking decentralised finance fair for all.

+**NB:** Currently learning & experimenting with Rust to investigate it's performance benefits, and due to the increase of it's usage in Crypto.
+If it works out better, I'll maybe keep some of the code in this repo for a single service, i.e. aggregating multiple token lists across chains to provide token data and prices.

 ## Contributing
 Building & running Go application:
 ```bash